Ationet/ationetdocs/ATIONet Network User Manual.md

 ![Favorites](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Favorites.PNG)

 ## Reports
-In ATIONet the reports are considered those lists of information that if or if they are going to be printed and filed in physical format.
+In ATIONet the reports are considered those lists of information that are going to be printed and filed in physical format.
 When they are printed, ATIONet adds a header with the logo of the subscription automatically.

 ### Driver
 The Driver report can be filtered by driver name/code or by identification.